 What do most people do when a computer peripheral or an accessory stops working suddenly?
 We hit it with our palms or smash it against the desk.
 We know that is not the way, but hey, we do it anyway.
 And frankly, sometimes it works too.
 The Alt+F4 keyboard shortcut is one of the most useful ones to close/shut most apps.
-What if it fails to work and mashing keys doesn’t help either?
+What if Alt+F4 keys are not working on your Windows computer and smashing keys doesn’t help either?

 While I do understand your frustration, it’s not helping.
 Try one of the solutions mentioned below instead to solve the issue for good, without banging the keyboard or your head against the desk.

 Check if your keyboard has an Fn key somewhere.
 Usually, you will find it somewhere near the Space key.
 If yes, press Alt+Fn+F4 shortcut to check if the open window closes on your computer.
 More often than not, this works.

 Fn key is mostly found on laptop keyboards to act as a modifier key.
 Some keys have dual functions and the Fn key is used to activate the secondary function of the key.
 Why some keys have dual functions?
 That is because of the compact design of the laptop and layout of the keyboard.
 Due to space constraints, the Function keys are assigned two functions.

 Some other examples may include changing volume or brightness settings.

 2. Update and Reboot

 Open Settings and click on Update & Security first.